CGA1123/slugcmplr/README.md

 #### `prepare [APPLICATION] --build-dir [BUILD-DIR] --source-dir [SOURCE-DIR]`

 In the prepare step, `slugcmplr` will fetch the metadata required to compile your application.
-It will copy your project `SOURCE-DIR` into `BUILD-DIR/app` (it currently do not respect your `.slugcleanup` file, this is TODO).
+It will copy your project `SOURCE-DIR` into `BUILD-DIR/app`.

 It will fetch the buildpacks as defined by your Heroku application download and decompress them into `BUILD-DIR/buildpacks`.
 If using official buildpacks (e.g.